• Skip to primary navigation

 Notes

-The bake time for the second bake will vary among brands, but if you keep the temperature at 325 it will take at least 30 minutes.
+The bake time for the second bake will depending on brand, but if you keep the temperature at 325 it will take at least 30 minutes.
 My brownies were less gooey and still soft and fudgy at a little over 40 minutes.

 If you end up doubling the caramel and baking in a larger pan, the second bake time will most likely be around 25 minutes because the batter will be spread thin.